Mason10198/SkywarnPlus/README.md

 ```bash
 /usr/local/bin/SkywarnPlus/SkyControl.py enable toggle
 ```

+## **NOTE:**

+Running the `Enable` command after installing SkywarnPlus is not necessary.
+The enable flag is already set to `true` in the `config.yaml` file by default, and all you need to do for SkywarnPlus to operate is add it to the `crontab`.

 You can also use `SkyControl.py` to manually force the state of Courtesy Tones or IDs: